- About Evans

 Prior to Evans, Charles spent time in warehousing, over-the-road, dedicated contract, supply chain consultation, and other transportation management roles, totaling 14 years in the industry.
 Charles joined the Evans team in 2013 where he quickly became essential to forging the 3PL’s future through growing and retaining business.

-Charles was born in Neenah, Wisconsin, made a couple of pit stops along the way in New York and New Jersey, and now lives in Oconomowoc, Wisconsin with his soon-to-be wife.
+Charles was born in Neenah, Wisconsin, made a couple of pit stops along the way in New York and New Jersey, and now lives in Oconomowoc, Wisconsin with his wife.
 Together, they enjoy fishing, hunting, concerts, and the fresh lakes and friendly folks of their town.

 What’s Charles’ special sauce?
 That giant brain and the creative solutions it brings.

 Who is Charles’ role model?
 My father because of his insistence on operating his business and life with integrity and honesty.

 What’s Charles’ favorite quote?
 ‘If you always do what you always did, you’ll always get what you always got.’